 The perception you have of yourself has been shaped after years of experiences and run-ins with all types of people.
 And it’s not static.

-We all have ups and downs when it comes to how we feel about our looks.
+We all have ups and downs when it comes to how we feel about our appearance.
 Some days are better than others, but overall, we’re aware of where we land within the beauty range.
 Again, even if it’s subjective and fallible.

-You’d think that would have boosted my confidence, but instead, it gave me more social anxiety.
+You’d think that would have boosted my confidence, but instead, it gave me more Social Anxiety.

 I felt as if I was only seen through this one lens and that it was the only one that mattered.
 Let’s be honest, boys didn’t care about the books I read.
 The problem was that I carried that perception with me years later.
 I felt like people couldn’t see past the first layer.
 That they thought I couldn’t put two words together.
 It became a self-fulfilling prophecy, as I found myself at a loss of words with everybody.
 I didn’t feel worthy of anything else and started doubting that anyone even cared to look past it.
-My social anxiety exploded.
+My Social Anxiety amplified.

 And with that, imposter syndrome also made an appearance.
 I believed I got every job based on my looks instead of my skills.
 I also felt as if I was a trophy in all the relationships I found myself in.
 It was agonizing.
 I had no confidence in myself whatsoever, and that’s probably the most interesting part of it all because we expect people who are deemed “beautiful” to walk around with high self-esteem.
 Unfortunately, the words we associate ourselves with end up being our reality.